sclaussen/tutorial-generator/README.md

 This package is intended to be used to generate a sample tutorial that builds in phases.

-To use geneg:
+To use the tutorial generator:

-1. Create a prep directory to contain the various phases.
+1. Create a prep directory (eg ./example/source) to contain the various phases of the tutorial.
-1. Create a 00 directory and add a README.md there that will be used across all phases.
+1. In the prep directory, create a subdirectory named 00 (eg ./example/source/00), and create a README.md there that contains the markdown tutorial.
-1. Create the first phase as 01/ and add any files required in that phase (other then the README.md).
+1. In the prep directory, create another subdirectory naemd 01 (eg ./example/source/01), and add any files required in that phase (other than the README.md).
-1. Create the rest of the phases in a similar fashion (e.g. 02/, 03/, ..., 10/, 11/, et al) adding files into these directories required for those phases.
+1. Create the rest of the phases in a similar fashion (e.g. ./02/, ./03/, ..., ./10/, ./11/, et al) adding files into these directories required for those phases.
-1. Run geneg providing the source directory and a target directory as parameters.
+1. Run the tutorial generator providing the source directory and a target directory as parameters.
+The target directory need not exist.

-To push your finished sample tutorial to github:

-1. Create a repository in github (e.g. `target-directory`)
-1. Change into your tareget directory and execute
-   `git remote add origin https://github.com/sclaussen/target-directory.git`
-1. Push your finished target directory to github
-   `git push -u origin master`
+1. When the generator is complete, a git repository will have been created in the target directory with multiple commits, one per each of the phase directories, and each tagged for easy access.

 For example, here's a sample prep structure:

 <pre>
-/sample-source/00/README.md
-/sample-source/01/file1
+./source/00/README.md
+./source/01/file1
-/sample-source/02/file1 (modified from phase 01)
+./source/02/file1 (modified from phase 01)
-/sample-source/02/file2
+./source/02/file2
-/sample-source/03/file1 (modified from phase 02)
+./source/03/file1 (modified from phase 02)
-/sample-source/03/file2 (modified from phase 02)
+./source/03/file2 (modified from phase 02)
-/sample-source/03/file3
+./source/03/file3
 </pre>

-Execute geneg (currently must be in the geneg package as this is a work in progress):
+Execute the tutorial generator:

 <pre>
-$ cd geneg
+$ cd tutorial-generator
-$ node geneg ../sample-source ../sample-target
+$ node index example/source example/target
 </pre>

 Now change into the target directory and you will see the files from the 00 directory (README.md in this case).
-If you do a git log though you'll see commits for each phase of the tutorial each tagged with the phase number.
+IMPORTANT: If you execute a git log though you'll see commits for each phase of the tutorial each tagged with the phase number.

 <pre>
 $ git log --pretty=format:%C(yellow)%h  %Cblue%ad  %Creset%s%Cgreen  [%cn] %Cred%d --decorate --date=short